 I love serving vegan lava cakes with dairy-free vanilla ice cream, whipped coconut cream, or dairy-free whipped cream.
 Don’t forget to top them with fresh strawberries, raspberries, extra chocolate, and/or powdered sugar.

-Can I freeze these lava cakes?
+Can you freeze lava cakes?

 You can easily freeze vegan lava cakes for up to 3 months.
 Let the lava cakes completely cool to room temperature, then add them to an airtight, freezer-safe container.
 You can freeze them for up to 3 months.
 When you are ready to enjoy, reheat them from frozen in the microwave until they are warmed through.

-How to store & reheat them:
+How to store and reheat lava cakes:

 Storing: For best results, store leftovers in airtight containers in the refrigerator for up to 4 days.